Fusion-Data-Platform/fdp/README.rst

 * Reduce barriers to entry for new students and scientists

-  * Eliminate the need to learn data access protocols - especially helpful for short-term students and visiting collaborators
+  * Eliminate the need to learn and implement data access protocols - especially helpful for short-term students and visiting collaborators

 * Boost data usage and increase the scientific return-on-investment

-  * Obtaining data is expensive - let's make the most of it
+  * Producing scientific data is expensive - let's make the most of it

 * Use free and ubiquitous components

   * Python, Numpy, Matplotlib, Github, etc.
   * Platform-independent: desktop Mac/PC, Linux cluster
+  * Multi-modal: interactive at the Python command prompt or import FDP into your routines

 Lead developers
 ---------------------------------